 2. Recovery after infection

-Infection leads to nitrogen loss which results in weight loss &poor immunity.
-Here, vitaminssupplementation along with amino acids is recommendedto help compensate thenitrogen loss, boost immunity and prevent weight-loss.
-This is normally recommended for 30 – 60 days duration.
+Infection leads to nitrogen loss which results in weight loss and poor immunity.
+Here, vitamins supplementation along with amino acids is recommended to help compensate the nitrogen loss, boost immunity and prevent weight loss.
+This is normally recommended for 30 - 60 days duration.

 3. Poor maternal nutrition status

-3. Folic acid is important in the production of blood and protein; it also reduces the risk of birth defect of the brain and spinal cord.
+3. Folic acid is important in the production of blood and protein; it also reduces the risk of birth defects of the brain and spinal cord.

-4. Vitamin B12 helps to form red blood cells and maintains nervous system
+4. Vitamin B12 helps to form red blood cells and maintains the nervous system.

 It is important that the specific nutrition needs of infants are addressed.
 Always seek the advice of your physician before choosing the right nutrition supplements for the mother and the infant.